 Sophie the Giraffe • Babies love Sophie.
 Parents love Sophie.
-Everyone else has one, so you’ve gotta do it!
+Everyone else has one, so, why not get one yourself.

 Colorful links • Something like Bright Starts Lots of Links or Sassy Ring Links are multi-purpose.
 They can be a toy, or connect toys to an activity mat.
 They promote many developmental skills and only cost $4-$9!